Cervical Screening

 I hope that my art can help to start conversations about the importance of cervical screening and reproductive healthcare, and that it can serve as a reminder to prioritise our health and the health of our communities.
 Thank you for taking the time to learn about my artwork, and I encourage you to share it with others.

-Get in touch with VACCHO’s Cancer Journey Team
+Get in touch with VACCHO’s Screening and Early Detection team

 Got a query?
 Get in touch by filling out and submitting the form below or by phone 03 9411 9411.